ekeilty17/ekeilty17.github.io/_posts/billiards-series/2024-03-24-the-basic-physics-of-billiards.md

 ### Accounting for Billiard Ball Compression

 Even though billiard balls are very rigid, there is no such thing as a perfectly elastic collision.
-When a billiard ball collides with another, the semi-elasticness of the collision is measured by the **coefficient of resitution**, $e_b$.
+When a billiard ball collides with another, the semi-elasticness of the collision is measured by the **coefficient of restitution**, $e_b$.
 Now, kinetic energy is not conserved, and instead we have the following relationship.

 $$
 e_b = \tfrac{v_{\text{CB}} - v_{\text{OB}}}{v_c}